linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 is not a specified standard for the serial, other than it needs to be a positive integer.
-I like to use `YYYYMMDDNN` where `YYYY` is the year, `MM` is the two-digit month, `DD` is the two-digit day, and `NN` is a two-digit number in case I need to do more than one edit in a day (I start at 00 and then add one each edit).
+I like to use `YYYYMMDDNN` where `YYYY` is the year, `MM` is the two-digit month, `DD` is the two-digit day, and `NN` is a two-digit number in case I need to do more than one edit in a day (I start at 01 and then increment each time I edit it, returning it to 01 when doing the first edit on a given day).

     #!/bin/bash
     # ~/bin/dnsSignZone.sh